Local page

 • Sometimes that means direct collaboration Looking closely at where the drag is happening and shaping the fix with the people closest to the work.

-• Sometimes it means building quieter operating structure Putting enough structure in place that work can keep moving without constant founder rescue.
+• Sometimes it means building quieter operating structure Putting enough structure in place that work can keep moving without constant rescue from one person.

 • The focus stays practical Building operating structure that fits the way a small service team really works, not the way a textbook says it should.